Ablation: ablation is a way of removing of tissue usually through surgery.

 Laparoscopy: a surgical procedure in which a special viewing instrument called a laparoscope is inserted into the abdomen through a small incision.
 The abdomen can be examined and, if necessary, laparoscopic surgery can be carried out by inserting specially designed instruments through other small incisions

 Lichen planus: a common condition that causes itchy pink/purple flat spots on the skin usually on the wrists, shins and back.
 When it occurs in the mouth or on the genitals, it appears as thin, red patches with (sometimes) thin, "lacy" edges.
 It can cause an extremely inflammatory vaginal change, which may result in scarring.

-Opioids: medications that come from opiates that are used to manage chronic pain disorders
+Opioids: medications that come from opiates and are used to manage chronic pain disorders.

 Pelvic floor: muscle and connective tissue that sits at the base of the pelvis and supports the pelvic organs.
-The pelvic floor has many functions connected to defectation, urination and sexual intercourse
+The pelvic floor has many functions connected to defecation, urination and sexual intercourse.

-Perineum: the area between the vagina and anus or the scrotum and the anus
+Perineum: the area between the vagina and anus or the scrotum and anus.

 Pudendal nerve: nerve which branches to supply the whole vulval area, from the pubis to the anus.
 It travels under pelvic ligaments and muscles on its pathway.
 It is formed from nerve roots in the lumbosacral spine.

 Substance P: a small molecule found in certain nerve fibres.
 Substance P appears to stimulate inflammation and also functions in the transmission of pain within the nervous system.